jerry81/natural-language/french/vocab.md

 chien - dog
 - pronounced "shun"

+un cheval - a horse

+C'est - this
+- pronunced 'say'

 # e

+es - is/are
+- 'eh'

 et - and
 - pronounced "eh"

 # f

+une femme - a woman
+- a little like 'yune'

 fils - son
 - pronounced "fees"